XRPLF/xrpl-dev-portal/content/reference-rippled.md

 There are a couple possible reasons the server may fail to find the transaction:

-* The transaction just does not exist
+* The transaction does not exist
 * The transaction exists, but not in the specified ledger version
 * The server does not have the specified ledger version available.
 Another server that has the correct version on hand may have a different response.